 More interesting results are, however, observed when we look at the impacts of the number of bank lenders.
 The number of bank lenders itself has a significant positive impact on the bankruptcy probability.
-This implies that given the bank health measures, a close bank-firm relationship reduces the probability of bankruptcy.
-The implication is reconfirmed in Figure 3 that shows percentages of bankrupt firms for each number of banks.
-When the number of banks is less than three, the percentage of bankrupt firms is less than 0.52% even for all bankruptcies.
-When the number of banks is between four and five, the percentage goes up to 0.9% but is still less than 1%.
-However, when the number of banks exceeds six, the percentage is always greater than 1%.
-In particular, when the number of banks is ten, the percentage exceeds 2%.
+This implies that, given the bank health measures, a close bank-firm relationship reduces the probability of bankruptcy.
+The implication is reconfirmed in Figure 3, which shows the percentages of bankrupt firms for each number of bank lenders.
+When the number of bank lenders is less than three, the percentage of bankrupt firms is less than 0.52, even for all bankruptcies.
+When the number is between four and five, the percentage goes up to 0.9, but is still less than one.
+However, when the number of bank lenders is 10, the percentage exceeds two.
 The results are essentially the same even if we classify the types of bankruptcies into two categories.
+One may argue a possibility of reverse causality, that default risk increases the number of bank lenders.
+However, the number of bank lenders is highly stable over time; it is very rare that firms switch lending banks.
+It is thus very unlikely that firms increased lenders when they face unexpected financial distress during our short time span.

-In Table 6, each coefficient dummy, in contrast, reduces the impact of bank health deterioration on the bankruptcy probability.
-The sign of each coefficient dummy was negative for the NPL ratios and positive for the stock prices, although the coefficient dummy was significant only for the stock prices.
-This implies that when various measures of the bank health deteriorated, multiple banking relationships would mitigate tightened bank's lending attitude and reduce borrowers' default risk in the late 1990s and the early 2000s.
+In Table 6, the coefficient dummy of NPL ratios, in contrast, reduces the impact of bank health deterioration on the bankruptcy probability.
+The sign of each coefficient dummy was negative, although its significance level is marginal.
+This implies that when various measures of bank health deteriorated, multiple banking relationships would mitigate the tightened bank's lending attitude, and reduce borrowers' default risk in the late 1990s and early 2000s.

-The result implies that multiple bank relationships have both costs and benefits.
-They are costly when causing too much competition ex post, which may discourage lending to small and medium firms that have few alternative sources of funding.
-They are, however, beneficial when reducing the value of information acquisition to any one individual bank avoiding the hold-up problem.
+The result implies that multiple bank relationships might have both costs and benefits.
+They are costly when they cause too much competition ex post, which may discourage lending to small and medium firms that have few alternative sources of funding.
+They are, however, beneficial when they reduce the value of information acquisition to any one individual bank, which avoids the hold-up problem.